Cold Corrugation: What It Is, How It Works, and Why It Matters

 Cold corrugation delivers cost reductions, environmental benefits and reduced waste.
 A typical return on investment, for sheet converters who make their own board using cold corrugation, is less than three years.

 Conventional corrugation systems were designed for centralised, high-volume production.
-Cold Corrugators help address the limitations of that model by moving production closer to the point of use, giving decentralised, lower-carbon and more flexible corrugated board production.
-The cold process is not intended to replace ultra-high-volume corrugators, but serves customers where efficiency, footprint, and energy use matter most.
+The Interpac 1250 Cold Corrugator helps address the limitations of that model by moving production closer to the point of use, giving decentralised, lower-carbon and more flexible corrugated board production.

 • Sheet plants seeking reduced energy costs